 *Information provided by Stanley Healthcare Solutions.

 These classes compliment information you’ll receive from your healthcare provider during your prenatal visits.
 We recommend participation in childbirth preparation and breastfeeding classes.
-For more information, contact the Center’s nursing station.
+For more information on our next session of classes, visit the events page.
 See Community Education for more information.

 Our staff will work with patients to ensure privacy and respect during visiting times, and while guests are welcome in the Birthing Center, new mothers are encouraged to take advantage of the opportunity for sleep and relaxation available during the hospital stay.